epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

 using schema to add an NDProcess plugin
 :::

-Fill out the rest of you NDProcess entity as follows:
+Fill out the rest of your NDProcess entity as follows:
 ```yaml
   - type: ADCore.NDProcess
     PORT: DET.PROC